MariaBia-Maclagan/vegist-demo/README.md

 **Vegist** is a simple Vegan recipe search engine app that fetches data from spoonacular food API.

-This is a fullstack project that was build using React, Node/Express, and MySQL.
+This is a Full-Stack MVP project that was build using React, Node.js/Express, and MySQL.

 ![Vegist](images/Vegist_main.png)